jalanterus/WE-ARE-HIRING/openings2.md

 - Good understanding of RxJS, observables, and reactive programming
 - Experience in NgRX and/or Observable Data Service
 - Knows how to well leverage Angular CDK and Angular Material library
+- Knows how to leverage Angular animations
 - Comfortable creating dynamic components and lazy load them
 - Use of service worker and related components to improve PWA experience
-- Knows how to leverage Angular animations
+- Able to make custom directive with HostBinding and HostListener
-- Good understanding of DOM
+- Understand usage of builder and schematics

 ## Rust Developer